csprtheghst/Java-Lab-004/README.md

 3. What is the value of the parameter `blimp` when `baffle` gets invoked?
 4. What is the output of this program?

+// The value of the parameter blimp when baffle gets invoked is "rattle"

+// The output of this program is; ik, rattle, ping zoop, boo-wa-ha-ha

 ---

 ## Part 3: Stack Diagram and Program Output